Dyllon-Preston/trading-ML/README.md

 3. Comparing the performance of ML models in financial trading.
 4. Backtesting trading strategies and producing detailed reports.

-# Trading Machine Learning Reports
+---

+## Example Backtesting Reports

 Access the reports for the Logistic Regression and MLP Classifier models below.
 Click on the respective links to view the detailed analysis generated using quantstats.